 Generally, the goal is to go for anything that allows you to demonstrate a level of mastery.
 Since you can’t tell what’s wrong with you and feel out of control, doing things you’re passionate and skillful at will help get you on your feet.

-6. Take Healthy Meals
+4).
+Eat Healthy Meals

 Food and psychology look like they’re two worlds apart, but they’re closer and more related than you think.
 Research has shown that a healthy diet improves your mental health.
 Eating good food helps to:

 - Boost brain protein which, in turn, facilitates a quicker connection between the brain cells.

 - Provide healthy bacteria in the intestinal area.